Despite being only a matter of millimeters in size, an ulcer can be very uncomfortable in the mouth.

-We’ll just straight in with a quick list for the best mouthwash for ulcers, but we go into detail further down the page for those of you that want more info.
+I’ll jump straight in with a quick list for the best mouthwash for ulcers, but I go into detail further down the page for those of you that want more info.

 Mouthwash tends to be the more popular option for ulcers, but some people prefer gels.
-We recommend checking out the following.
+I recommend checking out the following.

 - Orajel – (view on Amazon)